 David Clark's seminal characterization of the Internet's goals and its underlying architecture make it clear that interoperability was the key to its mission [7].
-The Internet addresses the challenge of creating an "...effective technique for the multiplexed utilization of existing interconnected networks..." by deploying a common service (viz. "... a packet switched communication facility ...which implement[s] a store and forward packet forwarding algorithm") through which all the networks that it encompasses can transfer data interoperability that embodies the Internet's "top level" goal.
+The Internet addresses the challenge of creating an "...effective technique for the multiplexed utilization of existing interconnected networks..." by deploying a common service (viz. "... a packet switched communication facility ...which implement[s] a store and forward packet forwarding algorithm") through which all the networks that it encompasses can transfer data interoperably.
+IP datagram service thus provides the interoperability that embodies the Internet's "top level"